freifunktrier/Supernodes/README.md

 All other Supernodes just collecting the connections from our fastd-clients.

 On top of this config we add some interfaces and Routings.
-We start with 5 segments and so very GW has 5 fastd-connections to every other GW.
+We start with 5 segments and so every GW has 5 fastd-connections to every other GW.